tigureis/Notes_and_exercises_on_Data_Structuring/README.md

     - **Date-based filtering:** Filtering by date ranges using `df.loc`, `df.index.between()`, and other relevant methods, allowing for temporal analysis and data extraction within specific time periods.
 * **Plot:** Uses box plots and heatmaps to visualize data and correlations.
 * **Mutual Information:** rank features based on their importance in predicting the target variable
+* **make_column_transformer** applies different preprocessing steps to specified columns of a dataset.
+* **Pipelines** chain multiple data transformations and/or a model into a single, sequential workflow.

 ## Libraries Used